 - Tip: The late filing penalty is 10 times higher than the late payment penalty.
 If you can't pay your tax bill and didn't file an extension, at least file your return as soon as possible!
 You can always amend it later.

 - A late payment penalty applies if you didn't pay additional taxes owed by April 15, whether you filed an extension or not.

 - The late payment penalty is 0.5% (1/2 of 1 percent) of the additional tax owed amount for every month (or fraction thereof) the owed tax remains unpaid, up to a maximum of 25%.

 Example: Let's say you didn't file your return or extension by April 15, and you still owe the IRS an additional $1,000.

-(Had you filed your extension by the deadline, your total penalty would only be $5.
+(Had you filed your extension by the deadline, your total penalty would only $5 instead of $55.
 It pays to file an extension!)

 What happens if I do not file, period?

 You'll probably receive a letter from the IRS reminding you to file your tax return, particularly if W-2 or 1099 forms were reported to the IRS by your employers.
 For additional information, refer to the IRS article What Will Happen If You Don't File Your Past Due Return or Contact The IRS.